InfrastructureServices/dnsconfd/README.md

  - DNSSEC validation is turned off to prevent potential problems.
 On well working networks it should work correctly.
-It disables validation even when dnsconfd.service is not started.
+It disables validation even when *dnsconfd.service* is not started.

 ## Plans for future

- - Support more cache backends, at least BIND9 and dnsmasq.
+ - Support more cache backends, at least *BIND9* and *dnsmasq*.
  - Have special handling of captive portals.
 Take inspiration from dnssec-trigger.
  - Have working DNS over TLS configured via NM.
  - Implement own NM dns plugin, allowing us to not conflict with systemd-resolved
+ - Have a nice frontend ``dnsconfctl``, similar to ``resolvectl``.
+Present current configuration in it, have it even localized.
  - Support for chain of servers, such as dnsmasq+dnsdist to provide DoT uplink even for dnsmasq or BIND 9.16 and earlier, which do not support it natively.
+ - Support configuration from alternative network configuration daemons, like *systemd-networkd* or *dhcpcd*.